 Irish women

-Annie Sullivan, known in her life as the Miracle Worker for her work with the blind, especially Helen Keller, was the daughter of impoverished Irish immigrants.
-Annie was born in Feeding Hills,…
+Anne Sullivan, known in her life as the Miracle Worker for her work with the blind, especially Helen Keller, was the daughter of impoverished Irish immigrants.
+Anne was born in Feeding Hills,…

 Nine Irish Women Writers of Distinction in Boston